-- Buy your tickets in advance. if possible before you travel, to save time queuing.
-And buy combination tickets, such as the OrlandoFlex Ticket, to give you entry to several attractions over the course of your stay.
+- Buy your tickets in advance, if possible before you travel, to save time queuing.
+And buy combination tickets, to give you entry to several attractions over the course of your stay.

-- Theme Park Tickets are non transferable, your fingerprint is taken when you arrive for your visit and is used to identify you if you come back or a 2nd visit.
+- Theme park tickets are non transferable, your fingerprint is taken when you arrive for your visit and is used to identify you if you come back or a second visit.

-- Consider getting fast passes and queue jump passes for busier parks.
+- Consider using fast passes and queue jump passes for busier parks.

 - Check out the Tour America article on Tips for Staying Cool in Orlando Theme Parks.

 - A visit to a theme park has to be top of the list.
-From the word famous Walt Disney World to the Harry Potter Experience at Universal Orlando Resort my advice would be to set off early and plan on staying late!
+From the world famous Walt Disney World to the Harry Potter Experience at Universal Orlando Resort, my advice would be to set off early and plan on staying late!
 Book your theme park tickets before you travel.

 - Experience Orlando from the skies with an early morning hot air balloon ride.
 Those rollercoasters don’t look so tall after all!

-- Visit Kennedy Space Centre for an out of this word experience.
-Just an hour away from downtown Orlando you and the children will enjoy this special journey.
+- Visit Kennedy Space Centre for an out of this world experience.
+Just an hour away from downtown Orlando, you and the children will enjoy this special journey.

-- Get to close to nature and crocodiles with an airboat ride on the world famous Florida swamps.
-There are 2 main companies offering Airboat rides; Boggy Creek and Wild Florida.
+- Get close to nature with an airboat ride on the world famous Florida swamps.

 - Visit the Giraffe Ranch and get up close to giraffe, zebras, ostriches, warthogs and many more animals during your safari ride.
 Just 40 miles from downtown Orlando, the Giraffe Ranch is well worth a visit.